 Week #1 in this series

-No time during a hospitalization is potentially more at risk for confusion and communication breakdowns, even in normal times, then at discharge when a patient is transitioning from hospital to home.
+No time during a hospitalization is potentially more at risk for confusion and communication breakdowns, even in normal times, than at discharge when a patient is transitioning from hospital to home.
 It is at this moment that the burden of care shifts squarely to the shoulders of family.

 And critically, they have in-person discharge planning meetings with the social worker or case manager who is the point person during this transition to home.
-They can be trained by the nursing team for special home care – like wound care, ports and IVs.
+They can be trained by the nursing team for special home care – like wound care, ports, and IVs.
 None of this can happen when everything happens over the phone.

 While hospitals are developing workaround to address the serious gap, it is a work in progress.
 But life doesn’t stop for family caregivers who shoulder the burden of care.
 Given that this current zero or restricted visitation policy will be in place well into the future as the virus is nowhere near under control, what can families do to be proactive in planning for a safe discharge on their end?